JijaProGamer/youtube-selfbot-api/README.md

 }
 */

-let browserConnection = api.browserAPI.connectBrowser(chromePath, extraArguments)
+let browserConnection = api.connectBrowser(chromePath, extraArguments)
 let data = browserConnection.data

 // Used for debugging, to see where your application fails and when